NavCoT: Boosting LLM-Based Vision-and-Language Navigation via Learning Disentangled Reasoning: Introduction

 With the rapid development of the large language models (LLMs)~\cite{brown2020language,touvron2023llama,touvron2023llama2}, emerging works have attempted to introduce LLMs to solve Embodied AI tasks due to their rich real-world commonsense and powerful reasoning ability~\cite{Ahn2022DoAI,Huang2022InnerME,driess2023palme}.
 These works have revealed the great potential of LLMs for assisting the embodied task completion.
 To enable LLMs to interact with the physical world, some works have introduced the off-the-shelf vision-to-text system~\cite{li2023blip2,li2022blip} to transform the visual information into a linguistic representation.
 Then, the LLM can reason the action according to the textual representation of the surrounding observation.
 A few recent VLN works also introduce the LLM as the navigation backbone to study how LLM can improve navigation action decisions~\cite{zhou2023navgpt,long2023discuss}.
 However, they tend to utilize some high-cost LLMs such as GPT-4~\cite{OpenAI_2023}, which suffers from poor scalability and a large domain gap with the VLN tasks.
 Moreover, LLMs are required to make action decisions straightforwardly without guidance about how to filter noisy textual-represented visual information.

-In this paper, we propose \textbf{Nav}igational \textbf{Chain}-\textbf{o}f-\textbf{T}hought (NavCoT), where we conduct parameter-efficient in-domain training to enable LLMs to perform self-guided navigational reasoning for facilitating action decisions.
+In this paper, we propose \textbf{Nav}igational \textbf{Chain}-\textbf{o}f-\textbf{T}hought (NavCoT), which enables LLMs to learn to perform disentangled navigational reasoning powered by parameter-efficient in-domain training.
 Inspired by the world model theory~\cite{johnson1983mental,johnson2010mental}, when humans interact with the world, we tend to build a mental model that summarizes the surroundings we have seen before and helps us to predict the future.
 Then, we can make action decisions sequentially to complete different tasks based on this mental model.
 Therefore, we adapt the above process to the Chain-of-Thought (CoT)~\cite{wei2022chain} reasoning mechanism in a trainable manner.
 The resulting strategy, termed {\it navigational chain-of-thought}, transforms the LLM into both a world model and a navigation reasoning agent, i.e., the LLM learns to imagine the future surroundings, filter the confusing observations based on the imagination, and then make final action decisions at each navigation timestep with the customized chain-of-thought labels.
 As shown in Fig.~\ref{fig:motivation}, through NavCoT, the LLM is able to filter redundant visual information based on the imagination and therefore significantly simplify the action decision.

 We explore various training strategies, including pretraining and finetuning, full data and low-resource settings, to study how in-domain data can contribute to the performance improvement of LLM-based VLN comprehensively.
 To facilitate training, we create formalized ground-truths to constrain the LLM to generate navigational chain-of-thoughts with a unified format.
 For encouraging better instruction following, we constrain the imagination labels at each navigation timestep to be one of the mentioned objects/scenes in a given instruction, which essentially enables the construction of a task-oriented world model and significantly simplifies the training in the meanwhile.
 We adopt parameter-efficient finetuning, which can be supported by a single NVIDIA V100 GPU for two recently proposed language models (LLaMA-Adapter~\cite{zhang2023llama} and LLaMA 2~\cite{touvron2023llama2}), for improving the scalability and efficiency.